 Since that is a little too high for my daughter to reach, I gave her a small section of purchased peg rack placed lower.
 I simply painted it to match the rest of the room.
 By next summer I’m sure she will be able to reach the higher rack, so this will be a sweet little spot for gardening tools!

 Faux Ikea Hack Built In

 Next to her little section, I added the “built-in”.
 I give that quotes because it isn’t actually built in.
 There is a slight gap on the farthest wall.
 I was so blessed to find a conglomeration of Ikea pieces to fit together in this shallow space.

-I’ll share more details on how I built this piece in a separate post.
+I shared more details on how I built this piece in this post.

 One special feature I added, that you can’t actually see in a photo, is the motion sensor light bulbs!!
 When the previous owners built this house, they added the mudroom light switch onto the same circuit as the hallway.

 Which means, we have to come into the house, close the entry door, and turn backward from the mudroom to turn the light on.
 While this is certainly not the end of the world, it made it extremely difficult to come in with an armful in the dark.

 So, I added motion sensor bulbs and they have been working perfectly!
 No more fumbling for the switch in an already congested area!
 They have to be installed with a fixture that is not enclosed for the sensor to work.
 I chose this flush mount and they work perfectly together.